 Add the sugar, and stir frequently.
 It will melt and start to thicken a bit.

-Combine the arrowroot powder and almond milk in a small container with a lid.
+Combine the arrowroot powder and non-dairy milk in a small container with a lid.
 Shake well and drizzle the mixture into the pan a little bit at a time, stirring constantly.
 The sauce should start to thicken.

 Stir in the coconut and pecans, and heat through.
-If the sauce seems too sugary and thick, you may have to add a little bit more almond milk.
+If the sauce seems too sugary and thick, you may have to add a little bit more non-dairy milk.
 As it cools, it will thicken up.

 Slice the cake and spoon sauce on top.
 Store leftover sauce in the refrigerator.
 It will solidify, so to serve the next day, you will have to reheat it, either in a pan or in the microwave.